 4. Vendor and software account cancellations.
 Cloud tools are easy to spin up and easy to forget.
 Every unused seat, annual contract, or auto‑renew plan is money out the door.
 Beyond cost, lingering accounts can keep your company data active in places you did not intend.
 A thorough shutdown includes inventorying the stack, canceling or transferring what matters, and confirming that data retention or deletion settings reflect your plan.

-5. Cloud storage, email, and digital asset winddown.
+5. Cloud storage, email, and digital asset wind down.
 This is where a future audit trail lives.
 Decide what you keep, for how long, and who will have access.
 Archive email, code repositories, and key documents.
 Set up a clear owner for retained accounts.
 Then disable or delete the rest.
 Think ahead to what a regulator, tax auditor, or investor might ask for in two years.
 Your future self will thank you.

 6. Cap table cleanup, investor notifications, and final SAFE or note tracking.
 Venture‑backed shutdowns have extra steps.
 You may need to confirm final capitalization, track pro rata distributions if any funds remain, and document communications to shareholders.
 SAFEs and convertible notes often need to be accounted for in the final package even if they are never converted.
 Putting this in order now avoids confusion later.